 - *You should provide an original of each document.

 - *We do not return any of the documents submitted.
 Therefore, if you need to keep any of the original documents, please bring the original plus a photocopy.

 Applications must be made in person and applicants may be interviewed.

 Visa applicants living in Scotland and the North of England (Cumbria, County Durham, Darlington, Gateshead, Hartlepool, Middlesbrough, Newcastle upon Tyne, North Tyneside, Northumberland, Redcar and Cleveland, South Tyneside, Stockton-on-Tees and Sunderland) must apply to the Consulate-General of Japan in Edinburgh

 A visa fee must be paid in exchange for the visa issued.

-- It is recommended that appropriate insurance cover be arranged before leaving the United Kingdom, as under the conditions of engagement for the Volunteer Visa the period of the activity is usually not long enough to qualify for coverage provided by the organisations.
+- It is recommended that appropriate insurance coverage be arranged before leaving the United Kingdom, as under the conditions of engagement for the Volunteer Visa the period of the activity is usually not long enough to qualify for coverage provided by the host organisation.

 - Volunteer Visas are for single entry.
-Therefore, if the Volunteer Visa holder has to leave Japan for any reason and wishes to return to Japan, they must obtain a Special Re-entry Permit (further details).
+However, if the Volunteer Visa holder has to leave Japan for any reason and wishes to return to Japan within thier original one-year period of stay, they can depart from Japan with a Special Re-entry Permit (further details).

 - Within 14 days of moving into an address in Japan, Volunteer Visa holders must apply for Resident Registration at a local government office near to where they are living (further details).